quibitai/Qubit_RAG/docs/PROMPT_SYSTEM.md

 # Quibit Prompt System Documentation (v1.7.9)

+> **Note:** This document is now legacy.
+For the latest prompt system and configuration strategy, see [Prompt Architecture and Configuration Guide](../Prompt%20Architecture%20and%20Configuration%20Guide.md).

 ## Overview

 The Quibit RAG prompt system is modular, extensible, and context-aware.
 It supports: